sheffieldjordan/moocSearch/LEARNINGS.md

 ###Curl
 Curl allows sending requests to servers from the terminal.
-Curl has been  used in  the project especially to populate the database, for sending json file of udacity  courses as body of the POST requests.
+Curl has been  used in the project specifically to populate the database, for sending json file of Udacity courses as body of the POST requests.

 ###Heroku
-This is a cloud Platform that has been used for deploying our application on Internet.
+This is a cloud Platform that has been used for deploying our application on the Web.
+We created two seperate Heroku-applications for our webserver and for our API.

 ###Mustache
-Mustache is a web template system that has been used to display results dynamically from the search query on the html page.
+Mustache is a web template system that has been used to display results from the search query dynamically on the browser.